dmastylo/RPI-Class2Go/chef/cookbooks/class2go-util-kelvinator/README.md

 We distribute ffmpeg ourselves since we need a version linked with the libx264 codec.
-Compiled on a linux 12.4 LTE machine, rough instructions like this:
+Compiled on Ubuntu 12.4 LTS machine, rough instructions like this:

 git clone git://git.videolan.org/x264.git